MStart/breadbot/data/README.md

 ```

 ## Attention
-* 'que' items must all be lower case and without any punctuations.
+* "que" items must all be lower case and without any punctuations.
-* You should not write ':' in 'ans' items or it will be an error when insert the data.
+* You should not write ":" in "ans" items or it will be an error when insert the data.
-* add ' when your yaml data is start with [ and end with ].
+* add "'" when your yaml data is start with "[" and end with "]".

 ## Insert data into database
 * Launch the bread-console